arpitnikhra/ProgrammingAssignment2/README.md

-he following code demonstrates how to use the  R script.
+The following code demonstrates how to use the  R script.

 Lines starting with # are simple comments, lines starting with #> are things printed in the output.